Strata Global

 1. Filtration: Non-woven geotextiles perform well when it comes to filtration processes.
 They allow fluid to pass through a porous structure while retaining solids and contaminants, making them useful in water filtration, wastewater treatment, and soil erosion control.

 3. Drainage: The porous nature of non-woven geotextiles facilitates drainage.
-They are indispensable act as drainage to regions lacking good soil conditions and excessive moisture.
+They are indispensable as drainage to regions lacking good soil conditions and excessive moisture.
 Such materials are frequently used in landscaping, construction, and agriculture.

 4. Permeability: Outstanding permeability is among the critical effective properties in describing non-woven geotextiles.
 This immediately conveys that fluid can pass directly through such fabric.